jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Open-source is a growing community of inventors, designers, and programmers.
 They are the successors of the first computer protagonists.
 With honest hearts and genius minds, they're leading us all into the Internet Age.
 They live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, Unsplash, and Slack.

 These modern-day Jedi have given Main Street the levers of power we need to control the Internet Age, even if most people don't realize it yet.
-Most of us still think things like retail stores, manufacturing, and education are industries only for governments or big businesses to control.
+Most of us still think things like retail stores, manufacturing, and education are industries only for Big Governments or Big Business to control.
 However, because of the open-source community, there are countless new tools for average people to take control of their work, identities, and lives.
 It's like Cinderella can stop praying her fairy godmother gets her past the palace gates because open-source has given everyone an invitation to the party.

 Open-source heroes live to democratize technology.
 Every day they find new ways to distribute more levers of power to the people, letting us all share in our society's economic prosperity.
 Look around.
 Note the parents who are educating their kids on Khan Academy.
 The moms learning how to repair iPads thanks to YouTube videos.
 The artists selling their products on Shopify websites.
 By distributing society's levers of power, open-source has turned many Industrial Age companies, products, and professionals into needless middlemen.

-The open-source community has super-charged Main Street.
+That's how the open-source community has super-charged Main Street.
 No longer are we bound to be extras in the Industrial Age, hoping for a better life.
 Now we can become player gods in the Internet Age, making a better life.

-They made me a player god (and later we'll see a protagonist too).
+Open-source made me a player god (and later we'll see a protagonist too).
 I'm a politics, history, and philosophy geek who spends far too much time thinking about this stuff.
 Because of easy to use digital tools I can write, research, host my work.
 I can very easily find world-class writers and illustrators to add a professional touch.
 Heck, think of the connection between you and I. You're reading my ideas with no middlemen and for virtually free.

-All because open-source heroes put the power of new tools in both our hands.
+All because open-source heroes put new tools in both our hands.

 The tech community calls this disruption.
 While disruption has thankfully torn down many gates, it mainly replaced low-hanging fruit like consumer goods.
 To keep ushering us into the Internet Age, we need to upgrade disruption with Techvolution.
-Only a society full of power-hungry player gods will finally turn the fantastic world of science fiction into Main Street's new reality.
-Note, a power-hungry player god works for their own liberty, and hence need control over their water, electricity, and income.
+Only a society full of player gods will finally turn the fantastic world of science fiction into Main Street's new reality.

-When enough people use modern technology to earn their own liberty, will the player god of the Internet Age be formed in a newly empowered Main Street economy.

 https://www.instagram.com/p/B9qC71BJcfQ/?utm_source=ig_web_copy_link